govuk-one-login/quality-gates/visualiser/README.md

 cp .env.example .env
 ```

-3. Create a GitHub token (fine grained) with Administration read-only access.
+3. Create a GitHub token (fine grained) with the following permissions:
+   - Administration (read-only)
+   - Contents (read-only)

 4. Add your GitHub token to `.env`.